raspberrypilearning/processing-add-image/en/step_1.md

 Add the `image()` function to the place in the code where you want to draw your image.

-The `image()` function is laid out `image(image filename, x-coordinate, y-coordinate, width, height)` with the coordinates positioning the top-left of the image:
+The `image()` function is laid out:

+`image(image filename, x-coordinate, y-coordinate, width, height)`

+The coordinates position the top-left of the image.

 --- code ---
 ---